hejtmy/ib-psych/content/activities/forer-effect/index.md

 After they return the profile, start a discussion

 {{% notice tip %}}
-After they hand you in their results, you can do the vague statemnt activity (in files).
+After they hand you in their results, you can do the *Which desert are you* activity (in files).
 And then followup with the discussion.
 {{% /notice %}}

 ### Statements